A load on a heavy vehicle must:

 Further information on CoR can be found at: www.nhvr.gov.au/cor

-Information on loading requirements in Western Australia and Northern Territory can be found at:
+Information on loading requirements in the Northern Territory and Western Australia can be found at:

 Is there a load restraint guide for light vehicles?

 Yes, the NTC has published a Load Restraint Guide 2018 for Light Vehicles that provides load restraint guidance specifically for loads carried by light vehicles, 4.5t GVM or less.
-This can be downloaded from the NTC website at www.ntc.gov.au/heavy-vehicles/rules-compliance/load-restraint-guide/
+This is available from the NTC at www.ntc.gov.au/heavy-vehicles/rules-compliance/load-restraint-guide/